A Boy and a Priest: Plot

 As the families of South Park gather at church on Sunday, Stan Marsh questions why he has to attend every week.
-His parents, Randy and Sharon, admonish him on the ritual's importance, and say that they always feel better after each service.
-At church, Father Maxi struggles to deliver his sermon amid all the constant interruptions by members of the congregation who make jokes referencing Catholic Church sexual abuse cases.
+His parents, Randy and Sharon, admonish him on the ritual's importance and say that they always feel better after each service.
+At church, Father Maxi struggles to deliver his sermon amid all the constant interruptions by members of the congregation who make jokes referencing Catholic Church sexual abuse cases, which causes them to laugh uncontrollably.
 Butters Stotch attempts to console Maxi, relating to him how he had been the subject of ridicule at school, but now enjoys greater popularity.
 Encouraging him not to give his tormentors the satisfaction of cowering in shame, he invites Maxi to board game night with his friends at Stan's house, but Maxi's appearance there garners more ridicule from Randy, who finds the scene of a Catholic priest sitting with five boys worthy of a photograph on social media.
 When an embarrassed Maxi leaves, Butters goes after him.
 Saying that he himself was once like Father Maxi, Butters implores him not to allow himself to be daunted by the cruelty of others, and to simply be himself.